DiamondLightSource/cothread/docs/user/cothread.rst

 run, in fact typically *all* other ready cothreads will run to their own suspension points before control is returned to the suspending cothread.

-The following are suspension points in the core :mod:`cothread` library:
+The following are suspension points in the core :doc:`cothread<cothread>` library:

 :func:`Sleep`, :func:`SleepUntil`
     The caller is always suspended, even if the expiry time has passed, so